conmeehan/conmeehan.github.io/PathogenDataCourse/Worksheets/GenomeAnnotation_Bakta.md

 1. Ensure you are in the same directory as the output folder from your assembly (e.g. xxx as created in the SPAdes worksheet)

 2. Install Bakta using conda
-  * It is recommended to always install packages in their own environments so here will we create an enironment and install BUSCO in one step.
+  * It is recommended to always install packages in their own environments so here will we create an enironment and install Bakta in one step.
 ```c
 mamba create -n bakta -c bioconda bakta -y
 mamba activate bakta